anzuan04/InfiniteCalculator/Infinite_Calculator/CODE_DESCRIPTION.md

             > int carry = (ic1 + ic2 + carry)/10

-        2. *move ic1 and ic2 to prev then repeat 1.*
+        2. *move ic1 and ic2 to prev then repeat a.*

                  ic1         fc1            **NN pointer**
                   |           |